jenssegers/model/README.md

  - Model to Array and JSON conversion
  - Hidden attributes in Array/JSON conversion
  - Appending accessors and mutators to Array/JSON conversion
+ - Attribute casting

-You can read more about these features and the original Eloquent model on http://four.laravel.com/docs/eloquent
+You can read more about these features and the original Eloquent model on http://laravel.com/docs/eloquent

 Installation
 ------------